Somerset Pulaski County Chamber of Commerce

 Industry

 Somerset has a strong and solid business climate.
 An energetic and productive work force, plentiful industrial and commercial land and an excellent transportation system combine to ensure Somerset's industrial growth.
 The county currently has two public industrial parks that occupy approximately half of the 500 acres zoned for industrial use.
-The county's largest industrial employers include nationally-known companies, such as Plaid Clothing Company, Kingsford Products Company, General Electric and Tecumseh Products Company.
+The county's largest industrial employers include nationally-known companies, Presidium Learning, Kingsford Products Company and General Electric .
 The products of Pulaski County include automotive parts, porcelain fixtures, pressed glassware, lumber, and wood products, clothing and food products.

 If your industry is interested in locating in Pulaski County please contact the Somerset-Pulaski Co.
 Development Foundation.